puutaro/CommandClick/README.md

 <img src="https://img.shields.io/endpoint?url=https://apt.izzysoft.de/fdroid/api/v1/shield/com.mirfatif.permissionmanagerx&label=IzzyOnDroid&cacheSeconds=86400">
 ![GitHub all releases](https://img.shields.io/github/downloads/puutaro/CommandClick/total)

-- For existing browsers, add-ons are just a supporting role.
-But, for `CommandClick` addon is the main character.
+- For existing browsers, `add-ons` are just a supporting role.
+But, for `CommandClick` `add-ons`, is the main character.
-- With existing browsers, add-ons can only play an active role within that framework.
-But, with `CommandClick`, add-ons can have infinite roll: **`Ubuntu`**, `Terminal`, QR reader & creator, youtube player, file manager and more.
+- With existing browsers, `add-ons` can only play an active role within that framework.
+But, with `CommandClick`, `add-ons` can have infinite roll: **`Ubuntu`**, `Terminal`, QR reader & creator, youtube player, file manager and more.
-- Existing browsers do not support add-on development.
-But, `CommandClick` strongly supports add-on development.
+- Existing browsers do not support `add-ons` development.
+But, `CommandClick` strongly supports `add-ons` development.

 Screenshots